The Eight Types And Four Waves Of Feminism.

 The nuclear family under capitalism is not a haven or a natural unit.
 It is an economic institution.
 It concentrates reproductive labor in private households, assigns it to women on the basis of gender, and makes women economically dependent on individual men, which is to say dependent on having a male wage to survive.
 This dependency is enforced by wage differentials, by property law, by the structure of inheritance, and by the ideological apparatus that makes domesticity seem like femininity's natural expression.

 Engels laid the groundwork in "The Origin of the Family, Private Property, and the State."
 His argument was that the subordination of women is historically linked to the rise of private property and class society.
-Before class differentiation, the argument goes, kinship and production were organized differently.
+Before class differentiation, kinship and production were organized differently.
 The emergence of heritable private property created a need to control women's reproduction in order to guarantee paternity and therefore legitimate inheritance.
 Patriarchy in this analysis is not primordial but historically produced, and its roots are material.

 The political implication is that you cannot achieve women's liberation through legal reform within capitalism, because capitalism structurally requires the unpaid reproductive labor that keeps women subordinate.
 You can pass every equal rights law imaginable and capitalism will still need someone to perform that labor for free, and it will still use gender ideology to designate women as the ones who do it.
 Liberation requires abolishing capitalism, collectivizing reproductive labor through socialized childcare, communal services, and shared domestic infrastructure, and eliminating the class relations that make women's economic dependence functional for the system.